quat1024/apathy/docs/1.16-1.18/JSON.md

 ## `apathy:location` (✨ NEW in 1.18.2 ✨)
 Arguments:
 * `predicate`, a vanilla `LocationPredicate`.
-* `who`, either `"attacker"` or `"defender"` (defaults to `"attacker"`)
+* `who`, either `"attacker"`, `"defender"`, or `"attacker_spawn_location"` (the default)

+This predicate does the following:

+* picks a *location* dependent on the value of `who`:
+  * `attacker`: the attacking mob's location
+  * `defender`: the defending player's location
+  * `attacker_spawn_location`: the first location where the attacking mob was noticed
-The predicate returns `true` when the entity specified in `who` is within the location that passes the Location Predicate.
+* returns `true` if the location is loaded and passes the `LocationPredicate`.

-This can test x/y/z ranges, biomes, dimensions, features and light levels.
+LocationPredicates can test x/y/z ranges, biomes, dimensions, features, light levels, and a couple other oddities (like whether an entity is in campfire smoke).
+Please check [the minecraft wiki](https://minecraft.fandom.com/wiki/Predicate), Ctrl-F the page for "location_check", and open the box labeled "Tags common to all locations".
+The `offsetX`/`offsetY`/`offsetZ` keys are also supported.

 For example, this predicate:
 ```json